cadbox1/prawn-stack/README.md

 wrk -t1 -c1 -d60s https://prawn.cadell.dev/api/home
 ```

+Other tools like [hey](https://github.com/rakyll/hey) and [vegeta](https://github.com/tsenart/vegeta) offer more stats like percentiles.
+[How percentile approximation works (and why it's more useful than averages)](https://blog.timescale.com/blog/how-percentile-approximation-works-and-why-its-more-useful-than-averages/) talks about it more and as well as the [hackernews comments](https://hn.premii.com/#/comments/28526966).

 ## First Deploy

 Make sure you setup email forwarding for `admin` @yourdomain (e.g `admin@cadell.dev`) you receive the email from aws to validate that you own the domain so it can create a certificate.